-- 99 Under the National Policy Statement for Freshwater Management (NPS-FM) water quality and quantity are to be maintained and improved, with any over allocation to be phased out over time.
+- 98 Under the National Policy Statement for Freshwater Management (NPS-FM) water quality and quantity are to be maintained and improved, with any over allocation to be phased out over time.
 Environment Southland is required to set environmental limits by 2025, with all 'communities' required to meet those limits in due course.
-They are progressing this work via their proposed Water and Land Plan. - 100 To assist with addressing the impacts of these changes on local authority infrastructure, Environment Southland have formed a Three Waters Officer Working Group.
-The objectives of the Group are to work through the implications of the new freshwater standards, develop an agreed approach to the re-consenting of local authority infrastructure and ensure that the organisational objectives are aligned. - 101 Council staff and elected members from the three Southland Territorial Local Authorities, presented evidence to the hearing panel in September, as well as attending stakeholder presentations.
-The hearing is now complete with commissioners considering the evidence prior to the release of decisions. - 102 In January acoustic leak detection of the water network was undertaken.
-Council is currently awaiting the results of that work and then Downers Contracting will begin making the repairs. - 103 With the current weather pattern that we have this summer not expected to change markedly for a while it is important that people are conscious of their level of water use.
+They are progressing this work via their proposed Water and Land Plan. - 99 To assist with addressing the impacts of these changes on local authority infrastructure, Environment Southland have formed a Three Waters Officer Working Group.
+The objectives of the Group are to work through the implications of the new freshwater standards, develop an agreed approach to the re-consenting of local authority infrastructure and ensure that the organisational objectives are aligned. - 100 Council staff and elected members from the three Southland Territorial Local Authorities, presented evidence to the hearing panel in September, as well as attending stakeholder presentations.
+The hearing is now complete with commissioners considering the evidence prior to the release of decisions.